Last Updated: Sept. 24, 2020

-The City of Coquitlam has several types of permits including:
+The City of Coquitlam has several permits types:

 Development Permits — When you are building on any property, check if the property is within a Development Permit Area to determine if your type of construction requires a Development Permit.

-You may be able to obtain a Form Survey from City Hall (depending on the age of your house and if one is available).
-Form Surveys can be purchased at the Building Permits Division counter if these conditions are met:
+You may be able to obtain a Form Survey from City Hall, (depending on the age of your house can purchase a Form Survey at the Building Permits Division counter at City Hall, if:

-To locate your sanitary, storm or water service at the property line, records can be viewed at the Engineering and Public Works customer service counter at City Hall.
+View the records about your sanitary, storm or water service at the property line, at the Engineering and Public Works customer service counter at City Hall.

-Legal lot plans, legal documents shown on the title of a property and property encumbrances such as Rights-of-Way and easements, may be viewed at the Engineering and Public Works customer service counter at City Hall.
-Copying plans is not permitted; however, duplicates can be obtained from the Land Title and Survey Authority of BC.
+View legal lot plans, legal documents shown on the title of a property and property encumbrances such as Rights-of-Way and easements, at the Engineering and Public Works customer service counter at City Hall.
+You can not copy plans, duplicates can be obtained from the Land Title and Survey Authority of BC.